mmoayyed/mmoayyed.github.io/_posts/2022-08-01-cas65-audit-logs.md

 {% include googlead1.html %}

-This blog post briefly looks at work with the Audit Log in Apereo CAS.
+This blog post briefly looks at the Audit Log in Apereo CAS.
 Our starting position is as follows:

 - Apereo CAS `6.5.x`
 - [CAS Initializr](https://apereo.github.io/cas/6.5.x/installation/WAR-Overlay-Initializr.html)